gvenzl/oci-oracle-xe/README.md

 ```

 ## Oracle XE on Apple M chips

+Starting with Oracle Database 23.5 Free, Oracle provides ARM ports for Oracle Database Free.
+Multi-platform (multi-arch) images for Oracle Database Free are provided at [`docker.io/gvenzl/oracle-free`](https://hub.docker.com/r/gvenzl/oracle-free) and [`ghcr.io/gvenzl/oracle-free`](https://ghcr.io/gvenzl/oracle-free)
+.

-Currently, there is no Oracle Database port for ARM chips, hence Oracle XE images cannot run on the new Apple M chips via Docker Desktop.
+There are no plans by Oracle to port Oracle XE to ARM, hence Oracle XE images cannot run on the new Apple M chips via Docker Desktop.
-Fortunately, there are other technologies that can spin up `x86_64` software on Apple M chips, such as [colima](https://github.com/abiosoft/colima).
+As a workaround, there are technologies that can spin up `x86_64` software on Apple M chips, such as [colima](https://github.com/abiosoft/colima).
 To run these Oracle XE images on Apple M hardware, follow these simple steps:

 * Install colima ([instructions](https://github.com/abiosoft/colima#installation))
 * Run `colima start --arch x86_64 --memory 4`